osaal/envlang/docs/Basics.md

 - Pure, isolated functions: always an input, always an output, and no side-effects
 - Functional-style chaining and piping of inputs/outputs

+## Resources for learning Envlang

+This document tries to explain the basics of how Envlang functions.
+During alpha development, not every functionality might be implemented -- check [STRUCTURE.md](STRUCTURE.md) for a more up-to-date list of implemented functionality.

+The document [grammar.ebnf](grammar.ebnf) presents the Envlang grammar in Extended Backus-Naur Form.
+Note, that the file is a descriptive document, and is not actually used to generate the lexer and/or parser -- please leave an Issue if the grammar deviates from actual behaviour in Envlang.

 ## Data Types

 `Envlang` has the following data types: